 Shaver Shop's sales are subject to seasonal patterns.
-In FY2020, the contribution of sales for the first half to total sales for the full year was approximately 55.2% (FY2019 - 57.6%).
-The seasonality of Shaver Shop's sales towards the first half of the financial year is largely due to the pre-Christmas trading period and Father's Day (being, the first Sunday in September).
+In FY2021, the contribution of sales for the first half to total sales for the full year was approximately 57.9% (FY2020 - 55.2%).
+The seasonality of Shaver Shop's sales towards the first half of the financial year is largely due to the pre-Christmas and Boxing Day trading periods and Father's Day (being, the first Sunday in September).
 An unexpected decrease in sales over traditionally high-volume trading periods for Shaver Shop could have a materially adverse effect on the overall profitability and financial performance of Shaver Shop.
 In addition, an unexpected decrease in sales over traditionally high volume trading periods could also result in abnormally large amounts of surplus inventory, which Shaver Shop may seek to sell through abnormally high and broad-based price discounting to minimise the risk of product becoming aged or obsolete.
-If Shaver Shop were to sell a significant volume of its products at deep discounts, this would reduce the business' revenue and would have an adverse impact on the Company's financial performance.
+If Shaver Shop were to sell a significant volume of its products at deep discounts, this would likely reduce the business' revenue and would have an adverse impact on the Company's financial performance.